pascalbe-dev/gatsby-starter-cms-landing-page/README.md

 - adjust the imported fonts in the [gatsby-browser.ts](gatsby-browser.ts) file
 - adjust the tailwind defaults in the [tailwind.config.js](tailwind.config.js) file
 - restart the gatsby development server

+## Setting up Matomo analytics

+- make sure, you have an account for Matomo
+- add a new website via the `Administration` > `Measurables` > `Manage` options in the Matomo UI
+- configure the site
+  - give a meaningful name
+  - add the URL from which you want the website to be publicly accessed
+  - use the `only track visits and actions when the action URL starts with ...` setting
+  - leave the rest as default
+- comment in the matomo plugin in the [gatsby config](./gatsby-config.ts)
+- use the matomo URL and the site ID from your Matomo configuration